-Lesson 5: Bringing the pieces together to build the App
+Lesson 5: Assembling the Pieces to Build the App

-In this lesson, we'll build the actual App to manage todo lists.
-We'll create the React component file under web-src/src/components/ and simply name it App.js.
+In this lesson, we'll build the actual App to manage to-do lists.
+We'll create the React component file under web-src/src/components/ and name it App.js.

 We'll start by importing our components: